 Because sports cars can be of any size, you are looking at an average of 5.7 to 6.5 feet.
-The sports sedan is going to be much more similar to a full-size sedan than a compact car.
-Supercars also fit into this category, but few people care how wide they are because they tend to be parked in private garages.
+A sports sedan is going to be much more similar to a full-size sedan than a compact car.
+Supercars also fit into this category, but few people care how wide they are, because they tend to be parked in private garages.

 - Chevy Corvette: 6.3 ft.